Black Friday Ecommerce: Do’s And Don’ts Of Getting More Sales

 Rule #5: DO provide a favorable shopping environment

 Remember: during Black Friday and any other major sale, your customers are most likely stressed.
 They’re trying to make the best deal possible.
-And they are afraid of missing out a good offer.
+And they are afraid of missing out on a good offer.
 So chances are, they are a) pressed for time, b) short of money, c) nervous.

 In advance of the big day, make sure that you have: